StyleQoRA: Quality-Aware Low-Rank Adaptation for Few-Shot Multi-Style Editing: Abstract

 \section{Abstract}

 In recent years, image editing has garnered growing attention.
 However, general image editing models often fail to produce satisfactory results when confronted with new styles.
-The challenge lies in how to effectively fine-tune general image editing models to new styles using only a limited amount of paired data.
-To address this issue, this paper proposes a novel few-shot style editing framework.
+The challenge lies in how to effectively fine-tune general image editing models to new styles using only a limited amount of paired data and a minimum number of parameters.
+To address this issue, this paper proposes a novel few-shot multi-style editing framework.
 For this task, we construct a benchmark dataset that encompasses five distinct styles.
-Correspondingly, we propose a parameter-efficient multi-style Mixture-of-Experts Low-Rank Adaptation (MoE LoRA) with style-specific and style-shared routing mechanisms for jointly fine-tuning multiple styles.
-The style-specific routing ensures that different styles do not interfere with one another, while the style-shared routing adaptively allocates shared MoE LoRAs to learn common patterns.
-Our MoE LoRA can automatically determine the optimal ranks for each layer through a novel metric-guided approach that estimates the importance score of each single-rank component.
+Correspondingly, we propose Quality-Aware Low-Rank Adaptation for few-shot multi-style editing (StyleQoRA).
+Our StyleQoRA can automatically determine the optimal rank for each layer through a novel approach that estimates the importance score of each single-rank component using an image quality metric.
+To balance specialization and knowledge sharing, we design a Mixture-of-Experts (MoE) LoRA with hybrid routing in our StyleQoRA, consisting of style-specific routing to prevent cross-style confusion and style-shared routing to capture common transformation patterns.
 Additionally, we explore the optimal location to insert LoRA within the Diffusion in Transformer (DiT) model and integrate adversarial learning and flow matching to guide the diffusion training process.
 Experimental results demonstrate that our proposed method outperforms existing state-of-the-art approaches with significantly fewer LoRA parameters.
+Our code and dataset are available at https://github.com/cao-cong/FSMSE. \keywords{few-shot \and multi-style \and editing \and quality-aware low-rank adaptation}